 Keys to Apply God’s Anti-stress Therapy

-Keys to apply God’s anti-stress therapy – the right focus
+Keys to Apply God’s Anti-Stress Therapy – the Right Focus

-The next key to applying God’s anti-stress therapy is maintaining the right focus in our thinking on a daily basis.
-This process includes in the first place the filtering of our thoughts.
+The next key to applying God’s anti-stress therapy is maintaining the right focus in our thinking daily.
+This process includes, in the first place, the filtering of our thoughts.
 This is the opposite of the passive wandering of the mind.
-Filtering is grasping of one thought at the very beginning of its occurrence in the mind.
-And then sifting it through God’s filter given in the Epistle of Paul to the Philippians 4:8-19.
-“Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
+Filtering is the grasping of one thought at the very beginning of its occurrence in the mind.

-We see that the two most important criteria are truth and love.
-The result of thoughts and deeds, guided by truth and love, is peace and tranquility, and the experiencing of the peace of God that guards our hearts and minds in Christ Jesus (Philippians 4:7).
-In his second message to the Corinthians apostle, Paul gives us another practical instruction about filtering thoughts. „We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”
+In his second message to the Corinthians, the apostle Paul gives us another practical instruction about filtering thoughts. „We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”
 (2 Corinthians 10: 5)To take captive means to reject thoughts that are not in tune with the truth and love and which reinforce our fears and anxiety.

-• Replacing compulsive thoughts in the form of lies, threats, accusations or self-blame, temptations, etc. with the specific truth of God’s word.
+• Replacing compulsive thoughts in the form of lies, threats, accusations or self-blame, temptations, etc., with the specific truth of God’s word.

 • Initiative focusing on thoughts and statements that are in sync with the filter described above.
 This is how God encourages us to do this in Proverbs 3:21-26: “My son, do not let wisdom and understanding out of your sight, preserve sound judgment and discretion; they will be life for you, an ornament to grace your neck.
 Then you will go on your way in safety, and your foot will not stumble.
 When you lie down, you will not be afraid; when you lie down, your sleep will be sweet.
 Have no fear of sudden disaster or of the ruin that overtakes the wicked, for the Lord will be at your side and will keep your foot from being snared.”
 We also see here that the direct result of applying God’s anti-stress therapy is safety, stability, and freedom from fear and anxiety.